 The Hawaiian Islands had been discovered many hundreds of years before the English explorer James Cook landed on what he called the Sandwich Islands.
 Polynesian seafarers from the Marquesas Islands in French Polynesia came to Hawaii in around 400 A.D.
-They navigated there by studying wave patterns and currents, and utilizing astronomy.
+They navigated there, after studying wave patterns and currents and utilizing astronomy.

 On 17 January 1779, they came ashore at Kealakekua Bay on the main island of Hawaii, but not after being greeted several times by the Hawaiians.
 The hosts brought gifts in canoes each time and would come aboard the ships without worrying about their own safety.

 Cook was greeted warmly at first, with Chief Palea and Koa’a the priest boarding the ship and bringing Cook back to shore where he was treated like a VIP.
 What he didn’t know was that he had arrived during the harvest festival Makahiki that was dedicated to the god Lono.
 The Resolution had mast and sail components that looked like items used during Makahiki.